Optimal No-regret Learning in Repeated First-price Auctions: Introduction

-Third, perhaps even more suprisingly, we show that $\widetilde{O}(\sqrt{T})$ regret is achievable even when the private values are chosen adversarially.
-That the private values can arrive arbitrarily--on top of censored feedback--certainly makes obtaining an $\widetilde{O}(\sqrt{T})$-regret bound much more challenging: this breaks a key link in the stochastic private sequence setting--a link that allows the two structural (monotonicity) properties to be appropriately exploited--and hence renders inapplicable the previous algorithm and the regret bound.
-But what really makes an $\widetilde{O}(\sqrt{T})$-regret bound unlikely--if not outright hopeless--is the $\Omega(T^{2/3})$ lower bound we have just established for monotone group contextual bandits when the contexts (corresponding to private values) are chosen adversarially.
-Despite these seemingly insurmountable hurdles, we further exploit a somewhat hidden correlation-among-rewards property of first-price auctions--which is absent in a general monotone group contextual bandit--and put it into productive use.
-Specifically, we recognize that bidding at a high price--despite being uninformative for payoffs obtained under lower bids--does provide some partial feedback, as a result of the underlying correlation.
-Building on this insight, we provide an interval-splitting scheme that estimates the unknown highest bid distribution via a dynamic partition scheme: the CDF of the distribution is estimated on an appropriately chosen set of partitioning intervals, where each interval has a certain number of data samples falling into it that is just sufficient to estimate the probability of that interval to required accuracy.
+Surprisingly, the $\widetilde{O}(\sqrt{T})$ regret is indeed achieveable for first-price auctions under adversarial private values, and our second algorithm (which no longer operates in the previous framework) achieves it.
+In fact, a closer look reveals that the above framework makes no assumption on the payoffs of different actions (except for taking value in $[0,1]$).
+In contrast, the crux of our second algorithm makes use of the special payoff structure of first-price auctions and comes from the following observation which complements the previous observation 1: \emph{\begin{enumerate} \item[4.] once we know the payoff under a bid, then we \emph{partially} know the payoff of any smaller bid. \end{enumerate}} This observation is a consequence of the correlated payoff structure which is unique in first-price auctions, and the formal meaning of ``partial'' is detailed in Section 4.
+Roughly speaking, the payoff function in first-price auctions crucially depends on the CDF of the HOB distribution, which could be written as a sum of several pieces --- the bidder has different amounts of information for different pieces.
+Building on this insight, we are able to provide an interval-splitting scheme that estimates the unknown HOB distribution via a dynamic partition scheme: the CDF of the HOB distribution is estimated on an appropriately chosen set of partitioning intervals, where each interval has a certain sample size that is just sufficient to estimate the probability of that interval to the required accuracy.
 Further, on top of the previous insights, we develop a master algorithm which decouples the exploration and exploitation in an efficient way to help handle the complicated dependence in sequential learning.
 Putting all these pieces together yields the learning algorithm ML-IS-UCB (Algorithm~\ref{algo.ml-ucb}), which achieves $O(\sqrt{T}\log^3 T)$ regret (Theorem~\ref{thm.arbitrary}) and is hence minimax optimal (up to $\log$ factors) as a result of the $\Omega(\sqrt{T})$ lower bound given in Theorem~\ref{thm:sqrtT_lower_bound}.